seanredmond/Akrophonobolos/README.md

     >>> obol.interest(obol.Khremata("25t"), 365, rate)
     Khremata (1825d [= 10950.0 obols])

-And 1/30000th is the default rate, so you can leave it out if that's the rate you're using:
+1/30000th is the default rate, so you can leave it out if that's the rate you're using:

     >>> obol.interest(obol.Khremata("25t"), 365)